Pammy13/PayrollFinalProject/README.md

 Scoring

+1. Maximum score for this project is 65 out of 60 points.
-1. 40 points based on functionality
+2. 40 points based on functionality
     1. You will receive zero points if the program does not compile.
 It is imperative that the program compiles.
     2. Points are broken down as follows:
+        1. 5 points - startup and initialization functionality
+        2. 5 points - control loop functionality
-        1. 10 points - list of employees in the system functionality
+        3. 5 points - list of employees in the system functionality
-        2. 10 points - startup and initialization functionality
-        2. 10 points - update of an employee hours functionality
+        4. 5 points - update of an employee hours functionality
-        3. 10 points - process payroll functionality
+        5. 5 points - process payroll functionality
+        6. 5 points - overall flow and process of the system
+        7. 10 points - correctness of the use of Model View Controller architecture
-2. 20 points based on team feedback
+3. 20 points based on team feedback
     1. You will be asked to provide a 1 to 10 score on how your teammates contributed to the project.
 The sum of these scores makes up this portion